Petitnuagedk/Buildings_Aware_Path_Loss_Modeling_in_ns-3/README.md

 ## Usage

-To use this tool, simply download the "FirstOrderBuildingsAwarePathLoss" folder and place it in the _contrib_ folder in your ns-3.xx repository.
+To use this tool, simply download the "first-order-buildings-aware-path-loss" folder and place it in the _contrib_ folder in your ns-3.xx repository.

 In your code:
 * write `#include <ns3/first-order-buildings-aware-propagation-loss-model.h>` along the other header files